SlowBubble/k4k/README.md

 ## TODO

 - Support multiple words for the same key
+- Chinese: use a Google Workspace web app

 ## Doing

-- foreign language: use LibreTranslate or use a Google Workspace web app.
+- French/Spanish/Jap: use LibreTranslate.
 - Level 3